bwRavencl/ControllerBuddy-Pages/index.md

         - Propeller and Mixture levers
         - Sensor controls (e.g. Radar and [FLIR](https://en.wikipedia.org/wiki/Forward-looking_infrared){:target="_blank"})
         - Countermeasure controls (Chaff, Flare and [ECM](https://en.wikipedia.org/wiki/Electronic_countermeasure){:target="_blank"})
-  - title: How do I create such profiles?
+  - title: Which steps are needed to create a profile?
     content: |
         A profile always targets a specific game.
 The game must be configured so that the inputs that ControllerBuddy simulates are bound to actual actions in the game.
         For example, if a ControllerBuddy profile contains an action that should perform a *G*-Key press to raise and lower the landing gear, the *G*-Key must be mapped to the landing gear function in the game.